goyek/goyek/README.md

-You can use a middleware, for example to: generate a task execution report, add retry logic, export build execution telemetry, etc.
+You can use a middleware, for example to: generate a task execution report, add retry logic, export task execution telemetry, etc.

 You can use some reusable middlewares from the [`middleware`](https://pkg.go.dev/github.com/goyek/goyek/v2/middleware)